 Abstract

-Fire frequency in boreal forests has increased via longer burning seasons, dryer conditions, and higher temperatures.
+Fire frequency in boreal forests has increased via longer burning seasons, drier conditions, and higher temperatures.
 However, fires have historically self-regulated via fuel limitations, mediating the effects of changes in climate and fire weather.
-Early post-fire boreal forests (stands 10-15 years postfire) are often dominated by mixed conifer-broadleaf or broadleaf regeneration, which are considered less flammable due to the higher foliar moisture of deciduous trees and shrubs compared to their more intact conifer counterparts.
-However, the strength of self-regulation in the context of changing fire weather and the emergence of novel forest communities and structures remains unclear.
-We quantified fuel composition, abundance, and structure in burned and reburned forests in Interior Alaska and then created virtual forest landscapes and simulated fire behavior using the Wildland-Urban Interface Fire Dynamics Simulator (WFDS) to understand how these unique patterns of fuel influence the rate and sustainability of fire spread and fuel consumption.
-We sampled forests that burned once, twice or three times in short intervals of 50 years or less to capture the gradient of forest composition and structure present in forests regenerating after multiple fire events.
-In forests that had experienced one fire, extreme fire weather conditions allowed for sustained fire spread, suggesting that intense fire conditions can enable short-interval events.
-However, fire spread was not sustained in thrice-burned regenerating forests, where regeneration was often dense but more clumped, and thus less connected, separated by patches of bare soil.
-Fire traveled an average of 50 m into thrice-burned forests before dying out, even under extreme fire weather conditions.
-This work suggests that fire spread may be possible in once-burned forests under extreme fire weather conditions but may be more limited in less connected and less fuel abundant thrice-burned regenerating forests, at least within the 10-15 year window post-fire.
+Early post-fire boreal forests (10-15 years postfire) are often dominated by mixed conifer-broadleaf or broadleaf regeneration, considered less flammable due to the higher foliar moisture of broadleaf trees and shrubs compared to their more intact conifer counterparts.
+However, the strength of self-regulation in the context of changing fire weather and climate combined with the emergence of novel broadleaf forest communities and structures remains unclear.
+We quantified fuel composition, abundance, and structure in burned and reburned forests in Interior Alaska and used a physics-based fire behavior model (the Wildland-Urban Interface Fire Dynamics Simulator) to simulate how these unique patterns of fuel influence potential rates and sustainability of fire spread and fuel consumption.
+In once-burned forests dominated by mixed conifer-broadleaf regeneration, extreme fire weather conditions allowed for sustained fire spread, suggesting that intense fire conditions can enable reburning, even 10 to 15 years following a previous high-severity fire.
+However, fire spread was not sustained in thrice-burned regenerating broadleaf forests, where regeneration was often dense but more clumped, and thus less connected, separated by patches of bare soil.
+Crown fire traveled an average of 50 m into thrice-burned forests before dying out, even under extreme fire weather conditions.
+This work suggests that fire spread may be possible in once-burned regenerating forests under extreme fire weather conditions but may be more limited in less connected and less fuel abundant thrice-burned regenerating forests, at least within the 10-15 year window post-fire.

 Keywords: Fire, Boreal Forests, Fire Behavior, Self-Regulation, Fuel